 - d) Local residents, as defined in Article 3.07 shall not be entitled to initial or terminal transportation or rotational expenses as set out in Articles 19.01(c) and 19.05 respectively.
-Local residents shall receive a Daily Travel Allowance as provided for in Article 19.01(e). - e) Local residents living beyond a 32 kilometre radius of the project shall receive Employer supplied transportation from mutually agreed pick-up points or be paid a transportation rate as set out in the Wage and Benefit Schedule per kilometre each

-- way from and to the edge of the 32 kilometre radius free zone for each day worked or reported for work. - f) Where transportation is provided by the Employer and is delayed by mechanical breakdown or other causes attributable to the condition or operation of the vehicle, the following shall apply.
+Local residents shall receive a Daily Travel Allowance as provided for in Article 19.01(e). - e) Local residents living beyond 25 road kilometres of the project shall receive Employer supplied transportation from mutually agreed pick-up points or the Employer pay a transportation rate as set out in the Wage and Benefit Schedule, per road kilometre each way from and to the edge of the 25 road kilometre free zone for each day worked or reported for work. - f) Where transportation is provided by the Employer and is delayed by mechanical breakdown or other causes attributable to the condition or operation of the vehicle, the following shall apply.
 If the employee is delayed in arriving at the jobsite, their hours of work and pay shall nonetheless be considered to start at the normal time.
-If the employee is delayed in departing from the jobsite, the actual time of such delay shall be added to the Employee's earnings calculated at straight time.
+If the employee is delayed in departing from the jobsite, the actual time of such delay shall be added to the Employee's earnings calculated at straight time. - g) Reference should be made to Articles 20.01 (e) regarding lodging only for Saskatoon non-resident employees. - h) Air Transportation: Initial, Terminal and Rotational Transportation Notwithstanding any other provision of this Agreement, when the Employer supplies air transportation to remote Northern projects, the parties will establish a mutual agreement for the transportation terms and conditions for that project.